jimhigson/oboe.js-dissertation/markdown/5_Implementation.md

 bring together the medium and the message by viewing the result of code while we write it, we can build in a series of small, iterative, correct steps and programming can be more explorative and expressive.
-Running the tests subtly, automatically hundreds of times per day isn't merely convenient, this build process noticeably improved the quality of the project's programming.
+Running the tests subtly, automatically, hundreds of times per day is not merely time-saving, this build process noticeably improved the quality of the project's programming.

 Integration tests are not run on save.
 They intentionally simulate a slow network so by the time they complete a programmer will have already context-switched to the next micro-task.
-Oboe's source is version controlled using git and hosted on Github.
-The integration tests are used as the final check before a branch in git is merged into the master.
+Oboe's source is version controlled using Git and hosted on Github.
+The integration tests are used as the final check before a branch in Git is merged into the master.

 Packaging to a single distributable file